codingforeveryone/READMEs/README.md

 ## Adding a new tutorial

 ### General guidelines
-Make sure the topic is not already covered, keep the topic small, and aim to be simple and brief.
+Make sure the topic is not already covered in other READMEs.
+Note that another README may cover your topic of interest despite having another title, as programming topics often overlap.
+You will need to become familiar with the content of the other READMEs before writing a new one.
+Keep the topic small, and aim to be simple and brief.
 Do not feel you need to write at length if an external resource has done it well: just summarise and link to it.
 In any case, your README should contain at least:

+## Essential
 1. An **Introduction** providing a single paragraph on the what, why and how of the topic.
-2. A penultimate section called **Related**, listing related topics and linking to existing READMEs in the GitBook where appropriate.
-If a related topic is not covered, consider raising it as an issue or mentioning it on Gitter.
+2. A section called **Related**, listing related topics and linking to existing READMEs in the GitBook where appropriate.
+The 'Related' section **must** outline a related topic that is not covered in yours or other existing READMEs, or a suggesion on how the topic of your README could be extended.
+You should also raise your related topic as an issue and mention it on Gitter.
+This will help other users to get ideas on what to write about.
 3. A final section called **References**, linking to other helpful resources on the topic.

+If you cannot fulfill all of the above requirements, consider contributing your topic to the [Today I Learned](https://github.com/codingforeveryone/today-i-learned) repository.
+If you want to write about the subject anyway, to improve your own understanding, you may consider writing a blog post or creating a screencast, which you can post in the Gitter rooms.

 Make sure you give your file a sensible name: sensible filenames are all lower-case, do not have spaces or non-ASCII characters and end with the .md file extension.
 Some further notes:

+## Optional
 4. If you think the topic can be clarified with a Code Wars kata, then create one and link to it.
 5. Consider adding a nice illustrative diagram or screenshot.
 6. **Bonus**: If you are feeling adventurous, create a screencast to accompany your README.